DariuszDepta/mt-on-tour/counter/README.md

 }
 ```

-Check if the contract code was stored on chain:
+Check if the contract code was properly stored on chain:

 ```shell
 $ wasmd query wasm list-code -o json | jq